 In each Buda neighborhood, there are certain taxing entities that are allowed to levy a tax on property owners.
 If the property is located within the city limits of Buda, the city will assess a tax.
-If not, it might just be the county.
+If not, it might just be the county that will assess the tax.
 There are also utility districts, hospital districts and special assessments that might charge a fee as well.
 All of the rates are lumped together as a total property tax rate.

 What’s the Property Tax Rate in Buda?

-Depending on which neighborhood you live, the property tax rate can be anywhere from 2.05%-3.2% in October 2019.
-Tax rates are determined at the end of the year, so they are still subject to change.
+Depending on which neighborhood you live, the property tax rate can be anywhere from 1.97%-3.2% in November 2022.
+Sometimes the larger neighborhoods have more than one tax rate, so it’s best to look up the tax rate for the specific home you’re considering.
+If you’re looking for a ballpark, our Buda neighborhoods guides have the tax rates listed.
+Tax rates are determined at the end of the year, so they are subject to change every year.

 How Much are Property Taxes, on Average, in Buda?

-How Do You Find Out the Property Tax Rate for Your Buda Neighborhood?
+How Do You Find Out the Property Tax Rate for Your Buda Home?